huaaaliu/RGBX_Semantic_Segmentation/README.md

 ![Example segmentation](segmentation.jpg?raw=true "Example segmentation")

-The official implementation of CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers:
+The official implementation of CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers (T-ITS 2023):
 More details can be found in our paper [[**PDF**](https://arxiv.org/pdf/2203.04838.pdf)].